davidebersani/LinkIt/README.md

 # New version 2.2!
 ## Changelog
+- Version 3.2
+	* Bug fix: fixed a bug that didn't create a directory
 - Version 3.1
 	* Now the button "Cancel" stop the programm and allow you to exit without saving
 	* Select different categories